This post may contain affiliate links. Please read my disclosure policy.

 - about 25 large grape or small plum tomatoes

-- 2 to 4 garlic cloves - do not peel
+- 3 large garlic cloves - do not peel

-- a few springs of fresh rosemary [these will be discarded after roasting the tomatoes and they are optional]
+- a few springs of fresh herbs - rosemary, oregano, thyme, or what you prefer [these will be discarded after roasting the tomatoes]

-- 8 ounces of goat cheese at room temperature
+- 8 ounces of room temperature goat cheese

 - about 1 tablespoon of finely chopped fresh rosemary